chrishanzlik/ZPLForge/README.md

 ![logo](assets/logo.jpg)

-The ZPLForge library is aimed at people who do not want to deal directly with ZPL or read the documentation for hours.
+The ZPLForge library is aimed at people who do not want to deal directly with **ZPL II** or read the documentation for hours.
 ZPLForge creates ZPL code in no time with special builders that guide user in easy steps.
 Another advantage is the XML serialization which comes with the